Cycling on the Sandstone Route | Info about the cycle tour in Münsterland

 A tour with incomparable scenery

-Here, the park landscape of the Münsterland shows its most beautiful side.
-From the hills of the Baumberge there are wonderful views of the fields and meadows of the region, between which there are always pretty farms and charming villages.
-Especially in spring, the blossoms of the rape fields shine in the sunshine.
-Small watercourses criss-cross the forests of the Baumberge and always offer nice places to rest.
+This is where the Münsterland parkland shows its most beautiful side.
+From the hills of the Baumberge, there are wonderful views of the fields and meadows of the region, between which there are always pretty farms and endearing villages.
+Especially in spring, the flowers of the rapeseed fields glow in the sunshine.
+Small streams run through the forests of the Baumberge and always offer lovely places to rest.

 Places of interest along the Sandstone Route